Teraflop/easy-random-arrays-numpy/README.md

 <p>Numpy</p>

 <h3>Functions</h3>
-<p> This project is consisted of four functions: createMatrix, createVector,
+<p> This project is consisted of four functions: createMatrix, create1DArray,
-createNormalMatrix, and createNormalVector.</p><p> The createMatrix() function takes 3 parameters: width, height, and magnitude.
+createNormalMatrix, and createNormal1DArray.</p><p> The createMatrix() function takes 3 parameters: width, height, and magnitude.
 The width parameter specifies the number of columns in the matrix, the height parameter specifies the number of rows in the matrix, and the magnitude parameter specifies the range